MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

 ms.reviewer: v-brycho
 ---

-# Use Blender to prepare 3D models for use in Dynamics 365 Guides and Power Apps
+# Use Blender to prepare 3D models for use in Dynamics 365 Guides and in mixed-reality components included in apps created with Power Apps

 This tutorial provides step-by-step instructions that show you how to:

-- Reduce the polygon count of a 3D model so that it matches the performance needs specific to [performance targets](optimize-models.md#performance-targets) for Microsoft Dynamics 365 Guides and mixed-reality components included in apps created with Microsoft Power Apps.
+- Reduce the polygon count of a 3D model so that it matches the performance needs specific to [performance targets](optimize-models.md#performance-targets) for Microsoft Dynamics 365 Guides and for mixed-reality components included in apps created with Microsoft Power Apps.

 - Combine the 3D model's multiple materials (colors) into a single texture that can be applied to the model.